mathew-hall/ShefMLKeras/README.md

 ## Azure

 Azure Notebooks are a free alternative to setting up your own environment.
 If you head to the [Azure Notebook Library](https://notebooks.azure.com/anon-pu0iva/libraries/shefmlkeras) for the workshop you can run the notebook there.

+# TODOs

+This is still a work in progress.
+If you want to prep for the workshop, you may want to wait until the answers are hidden.

+* Transfer learning task
+* Hide answers
+* Deep Dream